 Lake and community residents have been involved in Long Lake management efforts through participation in CILL and the Lake Management District (LMD), as well as through volunteer water quality monitoring efforts.
-In addition, some residents along shore of the lake have attempted to control aquatic plants in the vicinity of their docks by cutting and/or raking.
+Additionally, some residents along the shore of the lake have attempted to control aquatic plants in the vicinity of their docks and shorelines with manual and mechanical methods such as cutting and/or raking.